mark-scott-mjs/SRC/README.md

 - Deploy the smart contract.
 - List it on Uniswap.
-- Getwebsite live so holders can stake their tokens without having to interact directly with the contract.
+- Get website live so holders can stake their tokens without having to interact directly with the contract.

 # Tokenomics